 Hoi An has a reputation for being one of the prettiest and most visited towns in Vietnam.
 While all times of day are stunning, nothing compares to seeing this town at night.
 The paper lanterns glow above your head, contrasting the dark night sky and casting a dull glow on the yellow shops that line the street.
 You’ll feel as if you’re walking through a beautiful dream.
 There are so many great things to do in Hoi An!

-Hoi An is my favorite place in the world and once you go there you will see why.
+Hoi An is one of my favorite places in the world and once you go there you will see why.
 I have lived in three different countries, including Vietnam, and I’ve been to over 45 countries, but Hoi An keeps calling me back.
 There’s nowhere else like it in the world and it has my heart.

 You Might Also Like These Posts: